Nmurphy4415/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Communicate directly with Nate
     text: >
-      Training, Nutrition, Progress tracking, Habit coaching and Messaging at no extra cost to you.
+      Everfit App includes training, nutrition, progress tracking, habit coaching and messaging at no extra cost to you.
     actions:
       - label: Get started
         url: /